MultiX-Amsterdam/data-science-book-uva/syllabus.md

 ## Change Groups

-The course groups are automatically assigned.
-If you need to change groups, please refer to the instruction in the [course registration document](https://student.uva.nl/en/topics/course-registration) to submit a request using the GLASS system.

 The course study groups (the ones with letters for your seminars, such as “Group A”) are automatically assigned.
 Before the course starts, if you need to change the study groups (e.g., to move to a different seminar time), you need to follow the GLASS system's rules.
 Please refer to the instruction in the [course registration document](https://student.uva.nl/en/topics/course-registration) to submit a request using the GLASS system.